Shubhanshu-1507/beter_pagekit/README.md

 1. Download the [latest release](https://www.pagekit.com/download).
 2. Extract the archive and copy the extracted folder to your webserver.
+3. composer require doctrine/annotations
-3. Open the extracted url in your browser, i.e. `http://localhost/pagekit` and follow the installer.
+4. Open the extracted url in your browser, i.e. `http://localhost/pagekit` and follow the installer.

 ## Install from source